Rishiraj1308/CABZI/docs/FIREBASE_QUERY_GUIDE.md

-# Cabzi: The Firebase Firestore Query Guide
+# Curocity: The Firebase Firestore Query Guide

-This document explains the common Firestore query patterns used in the Cabzi application.
+This document explains the common Firestore query patterns used in the Curocity application.
 It serves as a practical guide for understanding how we fetch and listen to data.

 ---